guidsdo/yisd/README.md

 ```

 ## Compatibility
-Works on Linux and Mac, should also work on Windows (will test it soon).
+Works on Linux, Mac and Windows.
 If not, create an issue and I will fix it. :-)